Tips for Using the Import Utility

 - When you finish correcting all records, choose Re-Validate and Import.

 - If there are a large number of errors, it may be easier to correct the data on your spreadsheet and try again.
 Choose Upload a New File from the lower right in this case.
+If your batch was split (some of the rows processed successfully), refer to the email you received when the batch partially failed.
+This will include a CSV file with all the rows with validation errors.
+Edit this file (NOT the original file) and re-upload the file.
+If you upload the original file when correcting a split batch, you will create duplicate records.

 Comments